irontec/jrquery/README.md

 ## Contributing

-All lines of code of this tool has been created by ChatGPT, so most probably there will be lots on possible enhancements.
+All lines of code for this tool have been created by ChatGPT, so most probably there will be lots of possible enhancements.
 Don't hesitate to open a pull request with any suggestion.

 ## Configuration